Bitonto: History

 In 1734, during the War of Polish Succession, the Spanish army under Charles of Bourbon and the Duke of Montemar defeated the Austrians under Giuseppe Antonio, Prince of Belmonte at the Battle of Bitonto, thus securing possession of the Kingdom of Naples for the Bourbons.

-On September 6, 1928 the village of the Holy Spirit, the only access to the coast and the subject of border disputes between the two cities since the Thirteenth century, it passed to the municipality of Bari.
+On September 6, 1928 the village of the Holy Spirit, the only access to the coast and the subject of border disputes between the two cities since the thirteenth century, passed to the municipality of Bari.
 The territory stolen had a surface area of about 16 square kilometers.

 Main sights

 The city includes a medieval burg and a modern area.